tryingsomestuff/Minic/README.md

 * minic_X.YY_linux_x64_armv8           : RPi armv8
 ```

+Please note that for Linux binaries to work you will need a recent libc (>=2.33, likely an ubuntu21.04 for instance) installed on your system.
 Please note that Win32 binaries are very slow so please use Win64 one if possible.
 Please note that Minic has always been a little weaker under Windows OS (probably due to cross-compilation).

 ## How to compile